zliou/hello-jest/README.md

 Zachary Liou

-Small project for learning Jest basics.
+Small project for learning Jest basics, as well as ESLint.

 See `LEARNING_NOTES.md`.